 What is typically not covered by pet insurance for Rottweilers?

-Common exclusions include pre-existing conditions (anything diagnosed or showing symptoms before the policy started), elective procedures (desexing, cosmetic surgery like tail docking), routine and preventive care (vaccinations, flea/worm treatment, annual check-ups), behavioural treatments, breeding-related costs, and food or supplements.
-Always read the policy wording carefully.
+Common exclusions include pre-existing conditions (anything diagnosed or showing symptoms before the policy started), elective procedures (desexing, cosmetic surgery like tail docking), routine and preventive care (vaccinations, flea/tick/worm treatment, annual check-ups), behavioural treatments, breeding-related costs, and food or supplements.
+Always read the Product Disclosure Statement (PDS) carefully.

 Compare Rottweiler Insurance Estimates

 Find the right pet insurance cover for your Rottweiler.
-Compare estimates from NZ's top providers in minutes - it's 100% free.
+Compare estimates from Australia's leading providers in minutes - it's 100% free.

 Get Free Estimates